Is she an animal lover?

 Any interest in cooking?

 The Spatulatta Cookbook.
 Age 7 and up, but you might be able to push it younger if there is an interested grownup in the house.
 This is last year's excellent cookbook for kids, but nothing this year tops it.
 It's two sisters doing the cooking, and they're in most of the pictures, fooling around, demonstrating, having a good time.
 It's spiral bound, which is so great for cookbooks.
 And the pictures make the food look appetizing, not weird.
-The best kid cookbook I've seen this year is Southern Living Kids Cookbook, which kind of surprised me.
+The best kid cookbook I've seen this year is Southern Living Kids Cookbook

 Into mysteries?